SHR HAIR REMOVAL FAQ

 Is it painful?

 NO At Central Coast Laser Clinic, the SHR Technology laser machine we use have a dynamic cooling device.
-This cools the skin, making the treatment very comfortable Individual pain experience can vary.
+This cools the skin, making the treatment very comfortable.

 Should I be receiving Laser Hair Removal treatment if I am on medication?

 There are certain medications that can affect the treatment.
-The most common are Roaccutane and Retin A. We are unable to treat client's until they have been off Roaccutane and Retin - A for 12 months.
+The most common is Roaccutane.
+We are unable to treat client's until they have been off Roaccutane for 12 months.
 Any one taking or have taken medications in the last 6 months that make the skin light sensitive we are unable to treat.
 It is better to be safe than sorry.

 You can contact Central Coast Laser Clinic on 02 4333 3777 to arrange a FREE consultation to discuss your treatment plan that suits your needs with one of our trained, fully qualified and experienced laser hair removal staff.
 The Central Coast Laser Clinic therapists do sometimes need to refer clients to their General Medical Practitioner for assessment and when in doubt will not treat until a Medical Clearance is provided.